 Chiyoda Ward - Nearest station: Ochanomizu (JR Chuo and Sobu Line), Jinbocho (Hanzomon, Mita, Shinjuku Line)

 There are three manholes themed on characters from Osamu Tezuka's "Astro Boy" manga series.
-The name Professor Ochanomizu is taken from this area, and Astro went to Ochanomizu Elementary School.
+The name Professor Ochanomizu is taken from this area, and in the story Astro went to Ochanomizu Elementary School.
 They are all on Meidai-dori, the large street that runs south in the direction of Jinbocho, the district known for its used book stores.

 Shinjuku Ward - Nearest station: Shinjuku (JR/Tokyo Metro/Others)